-Leaving Certificate accounting provides students with the knowledge, understanding and skills in accounting and financial management necessary for managing personal and basic company accounts.
+Leaving Certificate Accounting provides students with the knowledge, understanding and skills in accounting and financial management necessary for managing personal and basic company accounts.
 The learning experiences in accounting develop students’ organisational, logical thinking, planning and problem-solving skills for their future life, work and study.
 It also develops their numeracy skills within the context of business and enterprise.

 Why Study Accounting?

-For those considering studying accounting, actuarial studies or finance after the Leaving Cert it would be unwise to leave Accounting out of their subject choice.
+For those considering studying accounting, actuarial studies or finance after the Leaving Certificate it would be unwise to leave Accounting out of their subject choice.
 It would also be an important subject choice for those thinking of starting their own business.
 While not required specifically for studying any third level college course, it would be really recommended if Accountancy is the career path you want to follow.

 What kind of Student would Accounting suit?